yuliu0322/yuliu0322.github.io/_pages/research.md

 author_profile: true
 ---

 My research addresses challenges across the aquatic food supply chain, from animal production to post-harvest preservation.
-I study how environmental conditions affect aquatic animal health, develop PLGA-based delivery systems to improve disease management in aquaculture, design bio-based passive radiative cooling materials for sustainable cold chains, and investigate the mechanisms underlying seafood quality deterioration during processing and storage.
+By integrating aquaculture, biomaterials, food engineering, and analytical science, I investigate how environmental factors affect aquatic animal health, develop biodegradable delivery systems for disease prevention, design sustainable cooling materials for post-harvest preservation, and uncover the mechanisms that underlie seafood quality deterioration during processing and storage.
 Together, these efforts aim to improve the sustainability, safety, and quality of aquatic foods from farm to plate.

 ---

 ## 1. Aquaculture Environment, Animal Health, and Seafood Quality

 My earlier research examined how farming conditions and environmental stressors influence the physiology, biochemical composition, and flavor-related quality of shellfish.
-Working primarily with oysters and mussels, I investigated how parameters such as temperature, salinity, and microplastic exposure shape physiological responses, metabolic status, and flavor compound accumulation.
-Using physiological, biochemical, and metabolomic approaches, this work established how the aquaculture environment translates into measurable differences in shellfish quality at harvest.
+Working primarily with oysters and mussels, I investigated how parameters such as temperature, salinity, and microplastic exposure influence physiological responses, metabolic status, and the accumulation of flavor compounds.
+Using physiological, biochemical, and metabolomic approaches, this work demonstrates how aquaculture environments ultimately shape seafood quality at harvest by affecting animal physiology and metabolism.

 **Research topics:**

-- Effects of temperature on mussel physiology and metabolism
+- Aquaculture environmental stressors
-- Effects of salinity on oyster growth and biochemical status
+- Shellfish physiology and metabolism
-- Flavor-related biochemical changes in oysters and mussels
+- Flavor biochemistry
-- Microplastic contamination and biological impacts in oysters
+- Microplastic ecotoxicology
-- Metabolomic analysis of environmental stress responses
+- Metabolomics
 <br>

 <div style="text-align:center;">